mieky/sideshow/README.md

 ## Todo

-- Support fullscreen animated .gifs
+- Support fullscreen animated .gifs as parameters
-- ES5 support for those legacy (*tee hee*) browsers
+- Add a generator page for easily populating the parameters

 ## Acknowledgements